-Need help creating a bootable USB installer of macOS Catalina for your Mac device?
+Need help creating a bootable USB installer for macOS Catalina for your Mac device?
 Here, you'll find the information to start making a USB installation disk to run macOS Catalina.

 macOS Catalina Features: